anishsharma21/Go-web-dev/practice_projects/postgres_newdeploy_project/README.md

 ## Local Development

-Simply run `docker-compose up --build -d` (-d for detached mode) and both the local database and `air` will be ran for hot module reloading.
+Simply run `docker compose up --watch` and each time you make a change to your code, the backend will rebuild.